The Strawberry Statement: Explanation of title

 Deane frequently said that he had been misunderstood on the matter.
 In a 1988 interview with campus radio station WKCR, he said student opinions about university policy did matter to him, but if they were offered without reasoned explanations, then they meant no more to him than if a majority of students liked strawberries.

-Film adaptation

-A film loosely based on the book, but fictionalized, was released in 1970.
+In 1970, a fictionalized version of the book was made into a comedy-drama movie set in San Francisco.